seme4/ssi-consultancy/DeployersGuide.md

     <?php phpinfo(); ?>

 Refresh browser.
-You should see:
+You should see

     Hello World

-    PHP Version 5.5.9-1ubuntu4.7
-    ...
+followed by lots of configuration information.

 ---